Noncommutative Kn\"orrer's periodicity theorem and noncommutative quadric hypersurfaces: Noncommutative Quadric Hypersurfaces

 \begin{definition} A graded algebra $A$ is called a \emph{homogeneous coordinate ring of a quadric hypersurface in a quantum $\PP^{n-1}$} if $A=S/(f)$ where \begin{itemize} \item $S$ is a quantum polynomial algebra of dimension $n$, and \item $f\in S_2$ is a regular normal element. \end{itemize} \end{definition}

 In the above definition, we do not assume that $f$ is central as in \cite{SV}.
-In this and the next sections, we will show some of the results in \cite {SV} without the condition that $f$ is central to confirm the readers (and ourselves!).
+In this section and the next, we will establish some of the results of \cite {SV} in the case that $f$ is normal, rather than central.

 By Lemma \ref{lem.bal}, if $A$ is a homogeneous coordinate ring of a quadric hypersurface in a quantum $\PP^{n-1}$, then $A$ is a noetherian AS-Gorenstein algebra of dimension $n-1$.

 \begin{lemma} If $A=S/(f)$ is a homogeneous coordinate ring of a quadric hypersurface in a quantum $\PP^{n-1}$, then the following hold. \begin{enumerate} \item $S$ and $A$ are Koszul. \item There exists a unique regular normal element $w \in A_2^!$ up to scalar such that $A^!/(w) = S^!$. \end{enumerate} \end{lemma}